epowelldev/p03-outdoor-activity-app/README.md

 - Fork repository and clone onto your machine.
 - You should have NODE and MongoDB installed.
 - Run "npm install" command.
-- Run "npm start" to start the app.
+- Run "npm run dev " to start the app.

 ## Technologies Used